 WE WANT TO HEAR FROM YOU!

-*How frequently do you use online assessments?
+*Do you have a BYOD program?
 Let us know by responding to our 10-second poll!

 CHECK OUT AALF's FACEBOOK PAGE!